Life Insurance for New Homeowners in Canada: What Your Bank Won't Tell You

 - Portable — stays with you regardless of your mortgage

-- Medical underwriting happens upfront — no surprises at claim time
+- Health assessment happens upfront — for many applicants, a simple questionnaire is all that's needed, no medical exam required.
+No surprises at claim time

 The most dangerous feature of bank mortgage insurance is that underwriting happens after you die.
 That means your family files a claim, the insurer reviews your medical history, and — if they find anything — they can deny the claim.
 With individual life insurance, your health is assessed upfront.
 Once you're approved, you're covered.